hoehermann/purple-gowhatsapp/README.md

   Example: `/var/run/purple/$remote/$filename$hash$extension`

   There is no shell expansion (`~` will not become the home directory).
 Relative paths are resolved to the application's working directory.
 Using an absolute path is recommended.

+  On Linux, there is also a second path with `$remote` and `$sender` being replaced by the respective human readable aliases as stored in the purple buddy list with symbolic links pointing to the actual directories being created.
+This feature is not available on Windows since there is no straight-forward API to create a directory junction.

 * `attachment-url-template` string
   This is a template for an URL to write to the conversation after a file has been stored directly.
 For the supported place-holders, see `attachment-path-template`.